 The Insight Charity Committee comprises members from across the business who meet monthly to deliver events and initiatives that bring colleagues together while raising money for charities.
 Its mission is to promote team camaraderie through giving, raising awareness, engagement and volunteerism.

 Charity partner: We have a relationship in place with a global charity partner, reviewed on a periodic basis that is able to fulfil the following criteria.

 Our current partner is the Make-A-Wish Foundation.
 Make-A-Wish grant life-changing wishes for children with critical illnesses; making wishes come true for over 900 children in the UK alone last year.
 This is a global relationship with each of our offices supporting a local chapter.
-Over the course of 2019 fundraising initiatives have taken place in London, New York, Frankfurt and Manchester enabling us to grant three wishes.

 Supporting public awareness of the sciences